 Note that, as bank transfers may take days, fiat to crypto orders are kept open indefinitely and the conversion rate used is fixed when we receive the funds.

 Neither order execution nor price is guaranteed if the payment arrives after 10 minutes.
 We are working on providing a more deterministic order execution window and outcome.

 Placing orders through the Exchange API can be done without having an account.
-In accordance with current Swiss regulations, a non-identified user is able to buy or sell the equivalent of a maximum of 5,000 CHF worth of cryptocurrency annually.
-This holds true only for currency exchange operations, that is where the destination of the the exchanged funds are in control of the same user that placed the order.
-In order to sell and buy more than 5,000 CHF a year or to send funds to another person, the user will have to create an account and become a KYC verified customer with us in my.bity.com.
+In accordance with current Swiss regulations, a non-identified user is able to buy or sell the equivalent of a maximum of 1,000 CHF daily and 100,000 CHF annually.
+This holds true only for currency exchange operations, that is where the destination of the exchanged funds are in control of the same user that placed the order.
+In order to sell and buy more than 1,000 CHF daily or 100,000 CHF yearly or to send funds to another person, the user will have to create an account and become a KYC verified customer with us in my.bity.com.